albertje8118/pair-trading-analysis/README.md

 - Compare the price movements of both assets
 - Look for similar trends or divergences
 - Use the interactive plot to zoom in on specific periods
+- Note how the selected data interval affects the granularity of the data

 #### Spread Analysis
 - Observe the Z-score spread
 - Look for mean reversion opportunities
 - Note when the spread crosses the entry/exit levels (±1.5 and ±2.0)
+- The window size affects the smoothness of the z-scores
+- Smaller windows make the z-scores more responsive to recent changes

 #### Correlation Analysis
 - Check the rolling Pearson correlation for linear relationships